msadig/hunter-wrapper-demo/README.md

 ## CI/CD Pipeline

-Automated workflows ensure code quality and reliability on every push and pull request to the main branch.
+Automated workflows ensure code quality and reliability on every push and pull request to the main branch: [Check Actions](https://github.com/msadig/hunter-wrapper-demo/actions)

 ### What We Protect Against